sictweb/bti425-2020/notes/week02.md

 ### Tuesday plan

-After the professor introduces the course and its first topic set, work on the assignment task.
+After the professor introduces the course and its first topic set, work on the programming assignment task.

 <br>